 You also have a raft of overlay options that you can turn on and off, including bicycle networks, hiking routes, MTB routes and public transport networks.

 Route Drawing: Snap to Road Network

 It’s very easy to draw a route.
 You’ll first need to select ‘draw new tour’.
-Double tap to create a starting location ‘A’ and the app will provide the elevation of the site.
+Double-tap to create a starting location ‘A’ and the app will provide the elevation of the site.
 Zoom out and find your end location.
-Single tap to create a end location ‘B’.
+Single tap to create an end location ‘B’.
 You will now see an elevation profile and the straight line distance between A and B.

 You can then ‘Snap to Road Network’.
 This will pick one of the more direct routes for you to follow.
 You’ll see an amended elevation profile with distance markers the whole way.